– Stan Smith, PA, Fairfield County OSU Extension

 RMA says “Prevented Planting is a failure to plant an insured crop with the proper equipment by the final planting date designated in the insurance policy’s Special Provisions or during the late planting period, if applicable.”
 The most common cause for the failure to plant a crop in a timely fashion is adverse weather.
 An insured producer in Ohio can elect to receive a Prevented Planting payment for corn on June 6th and/or June 21st on soybeans if adverse weather has prevented the crop from being planted by then.

 You may ask why I’m discussing this in a beef cattle publication.
-Once the decision to apply for Prevented Planting (PP) has been made, cover crops – including those a cow can eat – may be planted on those PP acres and hayed or grazed without affecting the PP payment beginning November 1.
-It may take some creativity to turn cover crops into feed beginning November 1, but considering that inventory of quality hay in Ohio is so low right now, it merits consideration.
+Once the decision to apply for Prevented Planting (PP) has been made, cover crops – including those a cow can eat – may be planted on those PP acres and hayed or grazed without affecting the PP payment beginning September 1.
+(This September 1 date was moved from November 1 for this year only by RMA on June 20.
+Chopping for silage harvest was also allowed in that same announcement.)
+It may take some creativity to turn cover crops into feed beginning September 1, but considering that inventory of quality hay in Ohio is so low right now, it merits consideration.

 Before we go further, if you’re considering planting a cover crop that you might hay or graze on PP acres, check with your crop insurance agent and Farm Service Agency for any restrictions or timing issues you might need to consider.